 It is sad to say that many nursing home residents do suffer from malnutrition, but you can make a difference.

 For a variety of reasons, nursing home residents may stop eating.
 Sometimes this occurs because they are simply just aging, and their body needs less food to consume.
 Other times, a refusal to eat or not eating enough can be a sign of abuse or neglect.
 This often manifests itself in two ways – fear of eating because of abusive behavior, or lack of access to food because of neglect.
 Both types of behavior are very dangerous and indicate a very serious issue.
-If you believe that someone that you care about is unnecessarily suffering from malnutrition, please get in touch with an Illinois nursing home abuse lawyer right away.
+If you believe that someone that you care about is unnecessarily suffering from malnutrition, please get in touch with an Chicago nursing home abuse lawyer right away.

 Nursing homes are required to provide adequate meals at regular intervals throughout the day.
 These meals should be nutritionally significant, with respect to special medical and dietary needs.
 Workers should be trained to identify any issues that may make eating difficult, such as choking risks.
 In addition, staff should monitor patients to make sure that there are no unusual changes in behavior that may indicate issues.
 Finally, close supervision can ensure that if serious malnutrition triggers do occur, they can act quickly.
 By being appropriately trained, staff can ensure that there is a lower risk of permanent physical and neurological damage.